minetest-mods-camp/minetest_findbiome/README.md

 - Might teleport you outside the map boundaries if you're close to one.

 ## Authors
+- paramat (MIT License)
+- Wuzzy (MIT License)

 See license.txt for license information.

-paramat (MIT License)
-Wuzzy (MIT License)

 This mod is based on the algorithm of the "spawn" mod from Minetest Game 5.0.0.